 Mitochondria are one of the main cellular sources of reactive oxygen species (ROS) and reactive nitrogen species (RNS) and play a pivotal role in many autoimmune and chronic inflammatory conditions.
 Mitochondrial dysfunction leading to excessive production of ROS and RNS plays a significant role in the pathogenesis of RA (35, 36).

 In rheumatoid arthritis, the cells are under so much stress that their main protective shield, glutathione (GSH) gets worn down and oxidative stress damages the mitochondria and the DNA leading to cell death.
 Poor blood sugar control and high environmental toxin exposure are known to deplete glutathione levels and impair mitochondrial function (37, 38).

 Anti-Inflammatory Diet & Lifestyle

 Anti-inflammatory foods help to modulate the immune system and reduce inflammatory activity in the body.
-Great anti-inflammatory foods include coconut products, avocados, olive oil, berries & phytonutrient rich vegetables.
+Great anti-inflammatory foods include healthy fats from coconut products, avocados, olive oil, berries & phytonutrient rich vegetables.
 Healthy meat sources such as grass-fed beef, wild game, wild salmon, organic poultry and organic eggs are great if the gut can tolerate them.

 It is advisable for anyone with chronic inflammation to include organic vegetable juices, fermented foods and herbal teas in their diet.
 Homemade sauerkraut, apple cider vinegar, coconut water kefir, and kimchi are great.
 Begin with small doses of all of these and add more if you tolerate them well.